jakewestling/moshify/README.md

 ## Description:

 Moshify is a cloud hosting website user interface.
 This beautiful page was developed following a Photoshop design and utilizes a responsive, mobile first design.
 The architecture is a bottom-up approach which incorporates reusable web components.
 The production build was done using Parcel JS.
 Validation, performance, compatibility, accessibility, best practices, and SEO are all measured and optimized.
-Netlify provides hosting and continuous deployment from Github.
+Netlify provides hosting and continuous deployment from GitHub.

 This project is part of the course The Ultimate HTML5 & CSS3 Series.